Factors for Consideration

 Putting the Factors to work

-When relevant, we also endeavour to use these Factors when making other decisions that relate to our statutory functions set out in the New Zealand Public Health and Disability Act 2000.
+When relevant, we also endeavour to use these Factors when making other decisions that relate to our statutory functions set out in the Pae Ora (Healthy Futures) Act 2022.
 This could include making decisions to support the responsible use of medicines.

 Some Factors may be more or less relevant (or may not be relevant at all) depending on the type and nature of the decision being made and, therefore, judgement is always required.
 Having the ability to exercise this judgement is critical to our role as it enables us to respond appropriately to a broad range of situations.